Degr4ne/Degr4ne.github.io/_posts/2021-09-12-OverPass3-TryHackMe.md

 ![09-phpshell](09-phpshell.png)

-First I uploaded the file in FTP service using `put` command , Second I started a netcat  listener and for last I tried to access that reverse shell  from the website.
+First I uploaded the file in FTP service using `put` command, Second I started a netcat listener and then I tried to access that reverse shell from the website.

 ![10-RevShell](10-RevShell.png)